RogelioCamargo/tailstrap-css/README.md

-### I rebuild many boostrap components using tailwind css.
+### This is an exercise to rebuild bootstrap's components using tailwind css.